benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 Element `<emailProvider id="example.com">` is within the root element.
 This element has no semantic purpose and exists for legacy reasons only.
-If all of its child elements were within the root element, their meaning would still be the same.

 The `id` is a unique string that typically matches the primary domain of the provider.